tom-krieger/security_baseline/README.md

 ## Security baseline

-A security baseline describes how servers in your environent are setup securely.
+A security baseline describes how servers in your environment are setup with a secure configuration.
 The baseline may be different for server classes like database servers, application or web servers.
 A security baseline can be based on a CIS benchmark but can include more rules specific to your environment.
-But dependeing on server classes not all rules of a CIS benchmark will be used.
-Sometimes the benchmarks contain different ways to achive a goal, e.g. RedHat 8 you can use firewalld, iptables or nftables to setup a firewall.
+But depending on server classes not all rules of a CIS benchmark will be used.
+Sometimes the benchmarks contain different ways to achieve a goal, e.g. with RedHat 8 you can use firewalld, iptables or nftables to setup a firewall.
 Surely it makes no sense to have all of them running in parallel.

 ## CIS Benchmark Reference